nickloman/nickloman.github.com/_posts/2012-12-07-speccing-a-high-memory-server.md

 > <http://www.zdnet.com/dell-poweredge-r810-3040089356/>
 > <http://www.dell.com/downloads/global/products/pedge/en/poweredge-server-11gen-whitepaper-en.pdf>

-> Or for more money the 12th gen R820 might be a better shot for backwards compatibility with the new C600 chipset (I think if we got this one the memory would run at 1600 MHz).
+> Or for more money the 12th gen R820 might be a better shot for backwards compatibility with the newer C600 chipset (I think if we got this one the memory would run at 1600 MHz).

 We're a bit stuck on the original spec, any clues?